Skip to main content

 CNY period Yes

-The notice period does not pause for any reason.
-Give one month's notice on 16 February 2026 — the day before Lunar New Year — and the three CNY General Holidays (17–19 February) all count toward the notice period.
-The clock does not care that nobody is in the office.
+General Holidays do not automatically pause a calendar-month notice period.
+Give one month's notice on 16 February 2026 — the day before Lunar New Year — and the three CNY General Holidays (17–19 February) remain within the period unless the contract provides a different counting rule.

 Notice requirements by employment stage